bholu14401/TermPaper/README.md

  ii) You can select any tenants, between global and private right now.

+ iii) First we will run "select * from 'Name of your index in Step 3' " to retrive data

- iii) First we will goto Stack management tab and select Index patterns.
+ iv) Now we will goto Stack management tab and select Index patterns.
 Index pattern helps you to retrive your data from OpenSearch.
-Your index pattern name should be equal to name of source.
+Your index pattern name should be same as of your index in step 3.

- iv)
+ v) Now go to visualize and create visualization of your choice.